KyleGobel/Chronos/README.md

 Chronos.RabbitMq
 ====================

 Rabbit isn't all that easy to work with, lots of code needed to do simple things.
-This package allows for easy queuing
+This package allows for easy queuing.
+This method uses no extra exchanges, no bindings,and very few options available.
+Uses the default rabbit direct exchange, and decent defaults for your standard worker queue pattern.

 ```cs
 public class ExampleMessage